AlduinoCalderon/collectibles-store/docs/backlog.md

 **Acceptance Criteria:**
 - [x] Website shows a list of collectible items (✅ Completed Sprint 2)
-- [x] Visitors can filter items by category or price (✅ Completed Sprint 2 - Basic filtering implemented)
+- [x] Visitors can filter items by category or price (✅ Completed Sprint 2)
-- [ ] Filtering updates the displayed items without reloading the page (⏳ Advanced filtering planned for Sprint 3)
+- [x] Filtering updates the displayed items without reloading the page (✅ Completed Sprint 2 - Client-side filtering)

 ### User Story 3
 **As a** store administrator